Skip to Content

 Your moon valley pilea plant likes to stay in a highly humid environment that would keep it well moisturized.

-To make sure your plant is in the ideal conditions, maybe you should consider using a humidity monitor to read the humidity levels in the surroundings.
+To ensure your plant is in the ideal conditions, maybe you should consider using a humidity monitor to read the humidity levels in the surroundings.

-During winter seasons, you might experience extremely dry weather, even indoors, so during that time, either invest in a humidifier or keep your moon valley pilea near a source of water that would keep its surrounding nicely humid and moist.
+During winter seasons, you might experience extremely dry weather, even indoors.
+Hence, during that time, either invest in a humidifier or keep your moon valley pilea near a source of water that would keep it’s surrounding nicely humid and moist.

 The humidity levels should not drop below 50% where you are keeping your moon valley pilea plant.